 Skill 1: Yearn

 We start by reawakening our moment-by-moment yearning to see and be seen, touch and be touched, to love and be loved, to matter, to contribute, and to make a difference.
-Out fights are unconscious attempts to get our unrecognized yearning met, or a protest against them not being met.
+Our fights are unconscious attempts to get our unrecognized yearning met, or a protest against them not being met.

-Great relationships require stepping out of routine and habit, and this skill begins by alarming to have our yearning guide us in our interactions.
+Great relationships require stepping out of routine and habit, and this skill begins by learning to have our yearning guide us in our interactions.
 You’ll unpack your fights and use what you find to get to the true yearnings underneath.
 You’re blaming him for forgetting you hate cilantro in the dish he’s just prepared, but what you really yearn for is for him to acknowledge that you matter.